 Hemorrhoid ligation is a type of treatment for hemorrhoids.
 Many individuals suffer from hemorrhoids.
 According to the Centers for Disease Control, about half of the population over the age of 50 has experienced hemorrhoids.
-The condition is painful and results from a higher level of pressure present in the blood vessels in the rectum.
-There are many causes of them including constipation, heavy lifting, childbirth, and sitting for long periods of time.
-Depending on the type you have and the severity, you may need more advanced treatment of them.
+The condition is painful and results from a high level of pressure present in the blood vessels in the rectum.
+There are many causes including constipation, heavy lifting, childbirth, and sitting for long periods of time.
+Depending on the type you have and the severity, you may need more advanced treatment.
 Hemorrhoid ligation is one of those options.

 During this procedure, you will be sedated so that you are relaxed.
 A scope is used to expose the hemorrhoid for treatment.
 The doctor will then use a tool to position a band at the very base of the hemorrhoid.
 This procedure is very precise and aims to enable treatment of one or two hemorrhoids at one time.
 More can be treated over the course of four to six weeks as necessary.